sagemath/trac_to_gh/Issue 7407.md

 # Issue 7407: Fix building of binary distribution so it works on Solaris.
 Make name of .tar.gz file sensible too.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7407

 Original creator: drkirkby